Setting Evidence on Monitors

 Given the discrete states of nodes, setting Hard Evidence is presumably intuitive to understand.
 However, the nature of many real-world observations calls for so-called Probabilistic Evidence or Numerical Evidence.

 For instance, the observations we make in a domain can include uncertainty.
 Also, evidence scenarios can consist of values that do not coincide with the values of nodes’ states.
-So, as an alternative to Hard Evidence, we can use BayesiaLab to set such evidence.
+As an alternative to Hard Evidence, we can use BayesiaLab to set such evidence.

 Conflicting Evidence